timescale/docs/getting-started/services.md

 1. Click `Download the config` and store the configuration information you need to connect to this service in a secure location.

-   This file contains the passwords and configuration information you need to connect to your service using the Timescale Console Cloud SQL editors, from the command line, or using third-party database administration tools.
+   This file contains the passwords and configuration information you need to connect to your service using the
+   $CONSOLE data mode, from the command line, or using third-party database administration tools.

 If you choose to go directly to the service overview, [Check your service and connect to it][connect-to-your-service] shows you how to connect.